 The Tahoe Heritage Foundation supports a variety of preservation, restoration and education projects and programs in the Lake Tahoe Basin.
 The Tahoe Heritage Foundation was founded in 1996 to enable a public/private partnership with the US Department of Agriculture that manages Forest Service restoration projects and interpretive activities at the Tallac Historic Site and the Taylor Creek Visitor Center adjacent to the southern shore of Lake Tahoe.
 While the Tallac Historic Site and the Visitor Center are the flagship partnerships of the Tahoe Heritage Foundation, over the years the Tahoe Heritage Foundation has formed partnerships with other public entities for specific projects.
 Past partnerships include the California Tahoe Conservancy, the Tahoe/Bikal Institute, California State Parks and the City of South Lake Tahoe.
 The Tahoe Heritage Foundation is a 501(c)3 not-for-profit organization and is managed by a volunteer Board of Directors.
 The tax ID # is 68-0377001

 The mission of the Tahoe Heritage Foundation is to preserve and protect the cultural heritage and natural history resources of the Lake Tahoe Basin through restoration, interpretation, and education.

 Board of Directors

 The current Board of Directors is: Joe Tillson; President, Carolyn Grubb; Corresponding Secretary, Marilyn Long; Historian, Mary Ebright; Volunteer Functions.

-Mikan Gosuico; Director of Operations, Alex Vaughn; Retail Coordinator, Ellie Hinkle; Program Coordinator
+Mikan Gosuico; Director of Operations, Jude Markward; Retail and Development Coordinator, Ellie Hinkle; Program Coordinator